One killed and thousands under evacuation orders from California flooding

 One killed and thousands under evacuation orders from ‘life-threatening’ California flooding

+Residents in some communities were told to leave before rising water cut off their only possible escape routes

-The storm that killed two and left roadways across northern California flooded has moved further east, but that does not mean Californians are safe from the "incredibly dangerous" and “life-threatening” conditions left in its wake.
+The storm that killed one person and left roadways across northern California flooded has moved further east, but that does not mean Californians are safe from the "incredibly dangerous" and “life-threatening” conditions left in its wake.

 On Monday, residents in Sacramento County are still under evacuation orders after the historic flooding breached the city’s levees.
 Sacramento County officials warned residents that the situation was still "incredibly dangerous" with the potential for overfilled rivers to spill out onto nearby roadways.